hossamghazi/End-To-End-Superstore-Analytics/README.md

 ### 1️⃣ Data Cleaning (Python – Pandas)

-- Handled missing values
+- Handle missing values and remove duplicates
-- Removed duplicates
-- Standardized dates and categories
+- Standardize dates and categorical data
-- Corrected data types for accurate calculations
+- Correct data types for accurate calculations
-- Validated revenue and profit computations
+- Validate revenue, profit, and discount computations

 ### 2️⃣ KPI & Business Analysis (SQL)

-Key metrics calculated include:
+Calculated KPIs including:

 #1.
 What percentage of total orders were shipped on the same date?